wqiiqw/hci_uart_iso_timesync/README.md

 ## Maintainer Notes
-- nRF5340 use Controller configuration in `sybuild/ipc_radio/prj.conf`, while other, e.g. nRF54L15, use configuration in `prj.conf`.
+- nRF5340 use Controller configuration in `sybuild/ipc_radio/prj.conf`, while others, e.g. nRF54L15, use configuration from `prj.conf`.
 Please update both at the same time.
 - We can detect nRF5340 SoC in CMake with `if(CONFIG_SOC STREQUAL "nrf5340")` after find_package zephyr.